pguse/ics4u-2019-2020/exercises/04-functions/README.md

 # Functions

 Our focus in this course is to create modular code.
 One way we can accomplish this is to organize our code into functions.
-Here is an example ***(see the given file - example.cs)*** of using a function in our student info. program:
+Here is an example ***(see the given file - example.cs)*** of using a function in our student information program:

 ```csharp
 using System;